jennguyen1/nhuyhoa/_posts/2016-03-03-Multilevel-Models.md

 3. MLE on residuals to get estimates of variance components $$\hat{\Sigma}$$, using $$N - p$$ as the denominator (ie taking into account FE parameters and unbiasing error variance)
 4. Using REML variance estimates, fixed effects estimated using generalized least squares $$\beta = (X'\hat{\Sigma}^{-1}X)^{-1} X' \hat{\Sigma}^{-1} Y$$

 Notice that REML uses a different likelihood function than simple likelihood.
 When comparing models, it is important to consider what likelihood a statistic is using.

-For example, if the AIC is based off the restricted likelihood, only models with different random effects can be compared.
-In order to compare models with different fixed effects, ordinary likelihood should be used.
+* Compare models with different fixed effects only when random effects are all the same
+* Compare models with different random effects only if the fixed effects are all the same
+* When comparing random effects, if testing near a boundary point $$\sigma^2 = 0$$ vs. $$\sigma^2 \ne 0$$ the likelihood ratio statistic is not approximately $$X^2$$ so must compare models via simulations

 One issue that comes up in this two-step method is that we assume that $$\hat{\Sigma}$$ is the true covariance matrix when in fact it is not.
 The additional variability in estimating $$\hat{\Sigma}$$ is not accounted for.
 (Note this is the reason that R does not provide p-values for the ANOVA table of mixed models).

-There are two ways to relieve this issue and obtain estiamtes for the p-value
+There are two ways to relieve this issue and obtain estimates for the p-value

 * Bootstrap
 * Bayesian/MCMC